wolframkriesing/site-stitcher/content/blog-posts/2020/04/19-build-measure-speed-repeat/index.md

 const tundra = new Tundra({cache: true});
 ```

 That's it.
-While I am writing this, every time I click "Save" it rebuilds and I am looking at the numbers again.
+While I am writing this, every time I click "Save" it rebuilds and I am looking at the numbers again.\
-`Tags pages: 780.203ms` Wow, let me re-confirm.
-Change, Save. `Tags pages: 881.162ms`.
+`Tags pages: 780.203ms`\
+Wow.
+Let me re-confirm.\
+Change, Save.\
+`Tags pages: 881.162ms`.\
 I have to turn the cache off
 again, I want to see that nothing else has changed (I don't think it has anything to do with me moving to the balcony
 to continue writing under the beautiful sun).
-Set `cache: false` and `Tags pages: 2.536s`.
+Set `cache: false` and\
+`Tags pages: 2.536s`.\
 I am assuming I am on the right
 path.
 Cool.
-Went down from **2.4s to 0.8s, 66% faster**.
-Sounds cool, but also feels like the low hanging fruits are gone.
+The time for the build went down from **2.4s to 0.8s, 66% faster**.
+Sounds cool, but also feels like the last low hanging fruit.
+But it was worth being picked.
 Now there is only hard work left, or rather the fun work.

 I am not really sure why tundra doesn't come with the the cache turned on by default.